 The COE CSW is also connected with civil maritime organisations, especially Maritime Security Regimes/ Institutions, such as Maritime Surveillance (MARSUR).

-With regard to the economic sector, the COE CSW is associated with a large number of partners from the defence industry and maritime commerce.
+With regard to the commerical sector, the COE CSW is associated with a large number of partners from the defence industry and maritime commerce.

 Our cooperation with the Munich Security Conference facilitates addressing maritime topics on the strategic level with security focused representatives from politics, authorities, and institutions.